ITEST-BME-Students/kilobot_code/README.md

 ## Prepared experiments

-The directory [KilobotRecordings]() contains short videos documenting several experiments.
+The directory `KilobotRecordings`contains short videos documenting several experiments.
+Direct link: [https://github.com/ITEST-BME-Students/kilobot_code/tree/master/KilobotRecordings]().

 These videos can be used to answer the questions below.

 ### Descriptions of videos